amahi/ios/README.md

 - [IQKeyboardManagerSwift](https://github.com/hackiftekhar/IQKeyboardManager): Codeless drop-in universal library allows to                             prevent issues of keyboard sliding up and cover UITextField/UITextView with one line of code

+- [MBProgressHUD](https://github.com/jdg/MBProgressHUD): It is an iOS drop-in class that displays a translucent HUD with an indicator and/or labels while work is being done in a background thread.

+- [MobileVLCKit](https://code.videolan.org/videolan/VLCKit.git): It is an Objective-C wrapper for libvlc's external interface on iOS.

 - [SkyFloatingLabelTextField](https://github.com/Skyscanner/SkyFloatingLabelTextField): A beautiful and flexible text field                                   control implementation of "Float Label Pattern".
 Written in Swift.

-- [MBProgressHUD](https://github.com/jdg/MBProgressHUD): It is an iOS drop-in class that displays a translucent HUD with an indicator and/or labels while work is being done in a background thread.

 ## Support